rnietoe/Training/docs/AWS/04-Compute.md

 	* **explicit** for specified accounts
 	* **implicit** for the owner only (default)
 * AMI are based on region, OS, architecture (32 or 64 bits), launch permissions and storage for the root volume (EBS or **Instance store** - ephemeral storage)
+	* **Instance store** is physically attached to the EC2 instance and provides the lowest latency and highest IOPS
 	* EC2 instance with **Instance Store** can't be stopped
 	* Reboot does not cause the data to be deleted on an **instance store** volume
 	* **Instance Store** does not appear in the AWS EC2 Volume list